wakabibrian/Learning_HTML_CSS_SASS/03_CSS_Fundamentals/Lesson2.md

 pseudo-element is written using two colons (::) e.g h1::first-letter
 ::after pseudo element is the element just after the selected element
 ::before pseudo element is the element just before the selected element

+## Developer Skill #1: Googling and Reading Documentation

+-   Do not memorize, use google (stackoverflow, css tricks and mozila mdn documentation)

+## Developer Skill #2: Debugging and Asking Questions

+Bug is an error in code
+Debbuging is fixing the error